2022-23 Residence Life Handbook

 Indian Hills Community College has established fire safety policies in order to ensure the safety of our residence hall residents.
 Evacuation procedures have been set in place for each residence hall and are posted within the residence hall and are listed below.
 Each resident is asked to familiarize themselves with their route in the event of a fire emergency.
 Mandatory supervised fire evacuation drills are held in each residence hall once per term.
 All residents are asked to participate fully in these drills in order to ensure the timely evacuations of our residence hall buildings and the safety of our residents.

 Each residence hall building is equipped with adequate fire safety systems, including fire detectors in each residence hall room in all buildings and hallway sprinklers in Trustee and Oak Halls.
 The fire detectors are checked every term to make sure they are in good working condition.
-The fire safety systems are checked at least once per year by appropriate fire personnel.
+The fire safety systems are checked at least once per term during drills and annually by appropriate fire personnel.

 The residence hall staff is trained yearly in fire safety policies and evacuation procedures.
 Fire safety policies and evacuation procedures are included in each residence hall orientation.